Last updated 9/12/2020

 Municipal |

-District of Columbia State Board of Education Mayor of the District of Columbia Attorney General for the District of Columbia Advisory Neighborhood Commissioners
+District of Columbia State Board of Education Advisory Neighborhood Commissioners |

 The District of Columbia Board of Elections (DCBOE) is the independent agency of the District government responsible for the administration of elections, ballot access, and voter registration.
 DCBOE consists of three active Board members, an Executive Director, a General Counsel, and a number of support staff who run the day-to-day operations of the Agency.